cea-hpc/wi4mpi/doc/source/user_guide.rst

 CMAKE specific variables
 -------------------------

+- WI4MPI\_DEBUG:boolean

+  | Activate some debug information.
+Useful for WI4MPI and applications developer.
+  | Replace deprecated use of WI4MPI\_RELEASE=DEBUG.

--  WI4MPI\_COMPILER:string
+-  WI4MPI\_COMPILER:string (deprecated)

    Indicate which compiler is used to compiled WI4MPI.
 Possible
-   options: GCC(default), INTEL, PGI, LLVM, ARMCLANG, FUJITSU
+   options: GCC(default), INTEL, PGI, LLVM, ARMCLANG, FUJITSU.

+   This option is deprecated.
+Standard CMake procedure for compiler detection can now be used, by setting environment variable CC, CXX and FC or by using CMake's CMAKE\_<lang>\_COMPILER options.

 -  OPENMPI\_ROOT